nofun97/adobo/README.md

 The previous command will output Go code to your stdout.

-For more information, you can run adobo with the `--help` flag.
+For more information, you can run adobo with the `--help` flag or `adobo help`.

 ## Future Updates :crossed_fingers: